rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 See [2.4.1 Managing Paperwork in SharePoint](<https://github.com/rose-collectionservices/collection-services-manual/tree/master/02-ACQUISITIONS#241-managing-paperwork-in-sharepoint>) for information in identifying paperwork location

 #### 2.2.2.1 When acquisition require curatorial review
-Move the materials to the Curatorial Review shelves (L9-32a) with a physicly copy of the paperwork and document that location in Airtable.
+Move the materials to the Curatorial Review shelves (L9-32a) with a physical copy of the paperwork and document that location in Airtable.
 Alert the appropriate curator that material is ready to be reviewed and provide the location and any questions or concerns that are identified.
 The curator will make the final decision on whether to move forward with the acquisition.

 **If the curator decides not to move forward with an acquisition** It is the curator's responsibility to notify the donor/seller that materials are being returned and return those materials.
 The Head of Processing can help coordinate return of the material once the donor/seller has been notified by the curator.